 It may be hard for you to believe because you now know how things turned out, but in the past you really didn't know as much as you think you knew.
 You may have worried or had your suspicions, but you didn’t know.
 Or if you knew, the things you think you could have done differently weren’t quite as obvious to you then as they seem now.
 The reason I know this is because you are looking at things in hindsight, and hindsight is biased.

 Hindsight bias is a normal and common psychological phenomenon that causes people to believe that outcomes were predictable.
 When looking at events after the outcome is known, people have a tendency to notice information that is consistent with what they now know to be true.
-The same tendency causes them to ignore neutral or contradictory evidence, so that when a person goes to piece together a meaningful narrative, as people are wont to do, they often wind up with a story that goes – this was the beginning, here were the signs, here’s where things went wrong, and this is the outcome.
+The same tendency causes them to ignore neutral or contradictory evidence, so that when a person goes to piece together a meaningful narrative, as people are wont to do, they often wind up with a story that goes something like "This was the beginning, here were the signs, here’s where things went wrong, and this is the outcome."

 For some, it is comforting to create a narrative that brings order to the confusing chaos of death and grief, and many people find reassuring answers to questions like “Why?”
 “What went wrong?”
 “Could it have been changed?” and “What could have been done differently?”.
 Others, on the other hand, are left with a narrative that causes them to feel unpleasant things like guilt, blame, shame, regret, and personal responsibility.